Genetic scientists from the planet Olympia are once again

 greedy

-For each positive integer ai associate the segment [si; ei], where si is the position where ai appears the first time and ei is the position where ai appears the last time.
+For each positive integer ai, we associate an interval [si; ei], where si is the position where ai first appears, and ei is the position where ai appears for the

-Let res be the largest possible number of
+be the maximum possible number of non-overlapping intervals.
+This value can be

-of the other segments intersects with at least one of the selected ones.
-And over the genes that
+the remaining intervals overlaps with at least one of the selected intervals.

-of all constructed segments, then the answer to the problem will be the value k – res.
+number of constructed intervals, then the answer to the problem will be k – res.

 Example